Early Termination of Probation

 - Has met all financial sanctions imposed by the court (including fines, court costs and restitution).

-Under these circumstances, Department of Corrections can recommend early termination of probation at any point prior to the scheduled termination date.
+Under these circumstances, the Florida Department of Corrections can recommend early termination of probation at any point prior to the scheduled termination date.

 Further, F.S.
 948.05 allows the court to compel a probationer to appear in court to be commended and, if satisfied that such action is in the best interests of societal welfare and justice, can discharge the probationer from further supervision.Filing a Motion for Early Termination of Probation